 Summer may be coming to a close, but that doesn't mean you have to bolt the door and hide inside.
 Fall is the perfect time to take a walk in the woods.
 From the aspens in California to the oaks in Virginia, leaves are changing color, and combined with the crisp, cool days of autumn — and the changing season makes for excellent hiking conditions.

-You can take advantage of the season next Saturday (Sept.
-29) by heading to your favorite national park, national forest or wildlife preserve where you can enjoy nature, as well as free admission for the whole family.
-Better yet, sign up to volunteer at your favorite public land on next Saturday for National Public Lands Day and you'll have a sense of pride knowing that you helped preserve a national treasure.
+You can take advantage of the season on Saturday (Sept.
+28) by heading to your favorite national park, national forest or wildlife preserve where you can enjoy nature, as well as free admission for the whole family.
+Better yet, sign up to volunteer at your favorite public land for National Public Lands Day and you'll have a sense of pride knowing that you helped preserve a national treasure.
 You can find an event near you with this map.

-Even if you decide not to volunteer, you can still support your favorite public lands by visiting them on Sept.
-29 and enjoying the free admission.
-The National Park service will have one more fee-free event this year for Veterans Day Weekend, Nov.
-10-12.
+Even if you decide not to volunteer, you can still support your favorite public lands by visiting them.
+The National Park service will have one more fee-free event this year for Veterans Day on Nov.
+11.